Oh, do I love lists of everything!

-42. Get insurance for your home, car, and health.
+42. Get insurance for your home, car, and health

-It’s important – don’t miss this, as it can save you a lot of nerves if something happens.
+It’s very important – don’t miss this, as it can save you a lot of nerves if something happens.

-43. Designate a place for your keys.
+43. Designate a holy place for your keys

-It’s a nice home decor item and it saves time because I never have to guess where my keys are anymore.
+It’s a nice home decor item and it saves time because I never have to guess where my keys are.

 44. Create an emergency kit with things like band-aids, extra pantyhose, hairpins, etc.

 Pack it tightly and keep it in your bag, along with other helpful things to have in your bag.